th7mo/th7mo.com/src/content/garden/color-scheme.md

 </head>
 ```

-The black favicon is used when light mode is preferred and the white favicon is used when dark mode is preferred.
+The black favicon is shown when light mode is selected, while the white favicon shown in dark mode.